 Providing viewers with a bird's eye view in your photography is a great way to get your images to stand out.
 Learn 5 tips and get inspired with these examples.

 If there’s one image capture technique that can instantly elevate your photography, it’s by using a bird’s eye view.

-Poor puns aside, bird’s eye views are alluring and exciting since they aren’t common in everyday life.
+Poor puns aside, bird’s eye views are alluring and exciting camera angles since they aren’t common in everyday life.